anyscale/templates/templates/intro-services/README.md

 my_app = FastAPIDeployment.bind()
 ```

 ### Run the app in the workspace
 Use the command below to run the Ray Serve app in the workspace on `localhost:8000`.

 If you want to run it again, use the same command to update the app.

-**Tip**: Use `serve run main:my_app --blocking` in a new VSCode terminal to block and print out application logs (exceptions, etc.) in the terminal, allowing you to view Serve backend logs more easily.
+**Tip**: Use `serve run main:my_app --blocking` in a new VSCode terminal to block and print out application logs (exceptions, etc.) in the terminal, allowing you to view Ray Serve backend logs more easily.

 ```python